TheAlgorythm/zsplit/README.md

     <DESTINATIONS>...
 A list of destinations for the splitted contents

 OPTIONS:
-    -d, --distribution <DISTRIBUTION>...
+    -d, --distributions <DISTRIBUTIONS>...
             Defines how many lines are assigned to a destination.
-The distributions have to be in the same order as the destinations
+The distributions have to be in the same order as the destinations.
+It defaults to 1

     -f, --line-factor <LINE_FACTOR>
             A factor to multiply the grouping size of the distribution [default: 1]